2024 United Kingdom general election: 22–29 May

 At the beginning of the campaign, Labour had a significant lead in polling over the Conservatives.
-Polling also showed Labour doing well against the Scottish National Party (SNP) in Scotland.
+Polling also showed Labour doing well against the SNP in Scotland.
 When visiting Windermere, Davey fell off a paddleboard, while campaigning to highlight the issue of sewage discharges into rivers and lakes.
 A couple of days later, Davey won media attention when going down a Slip 'N Slide, while drawing attention to deteriorating mental health among children.

 On 23 May, Sunak said that before the election there would be no flights to Rwanda for those seeking asylum.
 Immigration figures were published for 2023 showing immigration remained at historically high levels, but had fallen compared to 2022.
 Nigel Farage announced that he would not be standing in the general election, preferring to focus on campaigning for the 2024 United States presidential election instead.
 However, Farage later announced on 3 June that, contrary to his statement earlier in the campaign, he would stand for Parliament in Clacton, and that he had resumed leadership of Reform UK, taking over from Richard Tice, who remained the party's chairman.
 Farage also predicted that Labour would win the election, whilst stating the Conservatives were incapable of being the Official Opposition due to having spent "much of the last five years fighting each other rather than fighting for the interests of this country."
 Also on 23 May, Davey launched the Liberal Democrat campaign in Cheltenham in Gloucestershire.
 The SNP campaign launch the same day was overshadowed by a dispute around leader John Swinney's support for embattled MSP Michael Matheson and developments in Operation Branchform, the investigation into potential misuse of campaign funds by Nicola Sturgeon and her husband.
 Starmer launched the Labour Party campaign in Gillingham at the Priestfield Stadium.